Graph-Based Alternatives to LLMs for Human Simulation: Dataset Details

 \subsection{Replication Study of the Dunning-Kruger Effect}

 Replication study of the Dunning–Kruger effect (referred to as \textsc{Dunning-Kruger} throughout) \citep{jansen2021rational} is a single-wave, U.S.-based study.
 3K participants first completed four pre-question survey items on self-expected problem-solving ability and confidence level, then answered 20 multiple-choice questions on grammar and logical reasoning (five options per question, exactly one correct).
 After the test, they completed four post-question survey items.
 Our prediction target is the option a participant would select—not the correct answer—aligning with previous LLM human simulation objective \citep{binz2025foundation} and prediction tasks of interest in intelligent tutoring systems \citep{wang2020instructions}.
-We present one pre-question survey and two samples from the 20 questions.
+We present two samples from the 20 questions and one pre-question survey.